 - NOTE: If the CDA is related to a clinical trial or industry contract, send the CDA to the appropriate OSP contact.

 - Contact OSP to initiate a CDA if you expect to share proprietary information with

 a potential collaborator or sponsor related to a funding opportunity response or an

 - Include contact information for the other party, a high-level description of the information to be shared, and a clear understanding of the reason for the exchange of the confidential information will be needed in order to draft the agreement.

-- If the CDA is related to disclosure of a University of Utah investigator's invention or discovery, TVC will prepare and sign.
+- If the CDA is related to disclosure of a University of Utah investigator's invention or discovery, the PIVOT Center will prepare and sign.